 Pasco County Criminal and Traffic Cases

 Pasco County Clerk of Court for Criminal Cases – Click here to research your misdemeanor or felony case through the Pasco County Clerk’s Office.
-Find out more about the three courthouses in Pasco County include:
+Find out more about the three courthouses in Pasco County, including:

 - The Robert D. Sumner Judicial Center, 38053 Live Oak Avenue, Dade City, Florida;

 - The West Pasco Judicial Center, 7530 Little Road, New Port Richey, Florida; and

 - The Pasco Historic Courthouse, 37918 Meridian Avenue, Dade City, Florida.

 Pasco County Traffic Infractions – Click here to find information about any traffic ticket, infraction, or citation in Pasco County, FL.
-Find a traffic fine schedule and traffic citation guide for electing to attend a driver improvement course or contesting the citation during a trial after entering a “not guilty” plea.
-You can also find the sample forms used in traffic court including the motion to continue civil traffic infraction hearing, election to attend a driver improvement course, or the form for entering a plea of not guilty or no contest.
+Find the traffic fine schedule and traffic citation guide for electing to attend a driver improvement course or contesting the citation during a trial after entering a “not guilty” plea.
+You can also find the sample forms used in traffic court, including the motion to continue civil traffic infraction hearing, the election to attend a driver improvement course, or the form for entering a plea of not guilty or no contest.

-Uniform Bond Schedule in Pasco County – Read more about the uniform bond schedule and special procedures in New Port Richey and Dade City for first appearance and emergency bond motions.
+Uniform Bond Schedule in Pasco County – Read more about the uniform bond schedule and special procedures in New Port Richey and Dade City for the first appearance and emergency bond motions.